-We're expecting a similar lineup in 2019, perhaps with a continuation of both the iPhone XS and XR devices, but there's no clear picture of Apple's plans just yet.
+We're expecting a similar lineup in 2019, perhaps with a continuation of both the iPhone XS and XR devices, with rumors suggesting we'll see 5.8 and 6.5-inch OLED iPhones along with a 6.1-inch LCD iPhone.
 We don't yet know what Apple will call the new iPhones, but iPhone XI or iPhone 11 are possibilities for the iPhone XS successors.
 Given that naming is up in the air, we're going to be referring to the upcoming iPhones as the "2019 iPhones" for now.

 Rumors about the 2019 iPhones started before the iPhone XS and XR were even announced, and we've heard quite a few details on what we can expect.